SzokolAttila/PillPal/Documentation.md

 This component is only a row with 2 FormKit elements.
 A number input for setting the packageSize and a delete button.
 In case the number input field is unfocused it emits the updatePackageSize with the changed item.
 If the delete button is clicked, this child component emits a deletePackageSize with the item's id, so the parent component can handle it.

 ### Custom styles
+#### Coloring
+To make coloring of the different elements easier we modified the *tailwind.config.js* and added the colors we decided to use when we were planning the design of the pages.
+We could also split each color into two other tags to make them easier to set for darkmode.
+#### FormKit design
+We extended our *formkit.config.js* to make a consistent and unified design for each and every FormKit element we use in our page.

 ### Stores
+We used pinia stores for each model we wanted to request from API to make it easily accessible for the components and shorten any modifications we need to make on them.
+#### ActiveIngredient store
+To be able to communicate with the ActiveIngredient endpoint of the API we used the following actions:
+- **getActiveIngredients():** this requests all the ActiveIngredients and loads them into the activeIngredients state
+- **destroyActiveIngredient(id):** sends a delete request to the API and removes the specific ActiveIngredient from the activeIngredients state as well
+- **postActiveIngredient(data):** sends a post request to the API with the new ActiveIngredient data parameter and even push the returned data to the activeIngredients state
+- **updateActiveIngredient(id, data):** sends a put request to the API for the specified id with the data parameter and even change the proper object in the activeIngredients state as well
+This store also has an activeIngredientOptions getter, so we can easily load all the ActiveIngredients into a select element based on the activeIngredients state.

 ### Routing